-- If the first round of outbreak testing reveals no additionalCOVID-19 cases in other areas (e.g., units) of the facility, then visitation can resume for residents in areas/units with no COVID-19 cases.
+Assisted Living Facility (ALF), Enhanced Services Facilities, and Adult Family Homes with the ability to contain an outbreak to a unit or area Adult Family Home (AFH), Enhanced Services Facility (ESF), and Assisted Living Facilities (ALF) without the ability to contain positive cases to a unit or area of the building or area When a new case of COVID-19 identified and the facility meets the outbreak definition found in the Interim COVID-19 Outbreak Definition for Healthcare Settings, a facility should immediately work with the LHJ to begin outbreak testing and suspend all visitation until at least one round of facility-wide testing is completed.
+Visitation can resume based on the following criteria: If the first round of outbreak testing reveals no additional COVID-19 cases in other areas (e.g., units) of the facility, then visitation can resume for residents in areas/units with no COVID-19 cases.
 However, the facility should suspend visitation on the affected unit until the facility meets the criteria to discontinue outbreak testing.
-For example, if the first round of outbreak testing reveals two more COVID-19 cases in the same unit as the original case, but not in other units, visitation can resume for residents in areas/units with no COVID-19 cases. - Outbreak testing is discontinued when testing identifies no new cases of COVID-19 infection among staff or residents for at least 14 days since the most recent positive result - If the first round of outbreak testing reveals one or more additional COVID-19 cases in other areas/units of the facility (e.g., new cases in two or more units), then the facility should suspend visitation for all residents (vaccinated and unvaccinated), until the facility meets the criteria to discontinue outbreak testing.

-Compassionate care visits should be allowed at all times, for any resident (vaccinated or unvaccinated) regardless of the above scenarios.
+For example, if the first round of outbreak testing reveals in the same unit as the original case, but not in other units, visitation can resume for residents in areas/units with no COVID-19 cases.
+Outbreak testing is discontinued when testing identifies no new . cases of COVID-19 infection among staff or residents for at least 14 days since the most recent positive result If the first round of outbreak testing reveals one or more additional COVID-19 cases in other areas/units of the facility (e.g., new cases in two or more units), then the facility should suspend visitation for all residents (vaccinated and unvaccinated), until the facility meets the criteria to discontinue outbreak testing.
+In all cases, visitors should be notified about the potential for COVID-19 exposure in the facility (e.g., appropriate signage regarding current outbreaks), and adhere to the core principles of COVID-19 infection prevention, including effective hand hygiene and use of face-coverings.
+Compassionate care visits should be allowed at all times , for any resident (vaccinated or unvaccinated) regardless of the above scenarios.
 Window visits and visits using technology are not restricted or prohibited.
 Providers will permit window visits depending on grounds safety, resident privacy and choice, and facility capacity, case mix, and staffing.
 Providers will also assist with the use of technology to support continued social engagement during an outbreak.
 In all cases, visitors should be notified about the potential for COVID-19 exposure in the facility (e.g., appropriate signage regarding current outbreaks), and adhere to the core principles of COVID-19 infection prevention, including effective hand hygiene and use of face-coverings.
+A facility should continue to consult with their LHJ when an outbreak is identified to ensure adherence to infection control precautions, and for recommendations to reduce the risk of COVID-19 transmission.